 Initial announcement date October 3, 2019

-To ensure the security and integrity of the Code42 cloud, Code42 implemented a networking change starting February 4th, 2020 that:
+To ensure the security and integrity of the Code42 cloud, Code42 implemented a networking change on May 26, 2020 that:

-- Removes the ability of Code42 servers and apps to use port 4282 to communicate with Code42 cloud destinations.
+- Removed the ability of Code42 servers and apps to use port 4282 to communicate with Code42 cloud destinations.

-- Results in Code42 apps older than version 5.4 (with the exception of versions 4.8 and 4.9) being unable to connect to Code42 cloud destinations.
+- Resulted in Code42 apps older than version 5.4 (with the exception of versions 4.8 and 4.9) being unable to connect to Code42 cloud destinations.

-- Results in the old unsupported "CrashPlan mobile app" being unable to connect to Code42 cloud destinations.
+- Resulted in the old, unsupported "CrashPlan mobile app" being unable to connect to Code42 cloud destinations.

 - February 4-11, 2020: Access to the Code42 cloud over port 4282 was temporarily shut off.
 This change was reverted on February 11 to allow any devices to reconnect that were in an unrecoverable state.
 This week allowed time to understand the impact prior to Code42 permanently shutting off access to the Code42 cloud over port 4282.